Xiul109/VEEGS/readme.md

 `$ pacman -S qt5-base`

-One Qt5 is installed, open a terminal in the root directory and write
+Once Qt5 is installed, open a terminal in the root directory and write

 `$ pip install .`